sceckert/Data-and-Literary-Study-Spring2022/_week1/introduction-to-the-command-line.md

 **`gc [filename] | Measure-Object`** uses the command **`gc`** with the command **`Measure-Object`** allows you to count words and lines in a text file  (We'll explain that `|` in a minute!)

-1. Use `gc greetings.txt | Measure-Object -Word` to count the number of words in `greetings.txt`
+1. Use `gc woolf-a-room-of-ones-own.txt | Measure-Object -Word` to count the number of words in `woolf-a-room-of-ones-own.txt`
-2. Now use the `-Line` flag with the command above count the number of lines in `greetings.txt`
+2. Now use the `-Line` flag with the command above count the number of lines in `woolf-a-room-of-ones-own.txt`

 ---
 ---